tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-10-peacetime-indie.md

 <div class="portal-content">Work&nbsp;in the free-agent mode is a divergent economic activity, an evolutionary phenomenon that explores outward from a constantly expanding frontier,&nbsp;and acquires more depth, richness, and variety with every passing year.
 I call this a diverarchy -- the historical trace of a naturally divergent, expansionary, evolutionary pattern based on variation and natural selection of relatively stable forms.</div>
 </div>
 </div>

+In divergent times:
+- Ear to the ground insights
+- Helping clients place bets
+-

 ## Navigating The Future